-You may be eligible to receive the annual credit adjustment if:*
+You may be eligible to receive the annual credit if:*

-- You are a U.S. citizen or resident alien.
+- You are a U.S. citizen or permanent resident.

 - You received the substitute payment in an account registered as individual, joint, trust, estate, or "pass-through" entity type (partnership, LLC, LLP, etc.).

-- You would have been eligible to treat (and report to the IRS) the dividend paid on the security on loan as a qualified dividend, had the security not been on loan and had you received the dividend paid on that security rather than the substitute payment in lieu of the dividend.
-(You will generally satisfy this condition if the applicable security is from a domestic corporation or a qualified foreign corporation, and you would have held the security unhedged for the requisite holding period for qualified dividend treatment.)
+- You would have reported the dividend as a qualified dividend had the security not been on loan.
+(In general, you will be able to satisfy this requirement if the applicable security is from either a domestic or qualified foreign corporation, and would have been held unhedged for the period required for qualified dividends.)

-Fidelity reports substitute payments in lieu of dividends or interest on line 8 of Form 1099-MISC.
+We list substitute payments on line 8 and annual credits on line 3 of Form 1099-MISC.